TobikoData/sqlmesh/docs/concepts/overview.md

 ### Plan
 Creating new models or changing existing models can have dramatic effects downstream when working with large data transformation systems.

 There are often complex interdependencies between models, which makes it challenging to determine the implications of changes to even a single model.
-However, it is critical to understand both what will change and what computations will will be required for the change before expending the time and resources to perform the computations.
+However, it is critical to understand both what effects a change will have and what computations will be required to implement the change before expending the time and resources to perform the computations.

-SQLMesh automatically identifies all the computations a model change entails by creating a "SQLMesh plan."
-SQLMesh generates the plan *for a specified environment* (e.g., dev, test, prod) when the `plan` command is executed.
+SQLMesh automatically identifies all affected models and the computations a model change entails by creating a "SQLMesh plan."
+When you execute the `plan` command, SQLMesh generates the plan *for the specified environment* (e.g., dev, test, prod).

 The plan allows you to understand the full scope of a change's effects in the environment by automatically identifying both directly and indirectly-impacted models.
 This gives a holistic view of all impacts a change will have.
 Learn more about [plans](./plans.md).

 ### Apply
 After using `plan` to understand the impacts of a change in an environment, SQLMesh offers to execute the computations by `apply`ing the plan.
 However, you must provide additional information that determines the scope of what computations are executed.

-The computations executed when a SQLMesh plan is applied are determined by both the plan's code changes and the backfill parameters you specify.
+The computations need to apply a SQLMesh plan are determined by both the code changes reflected in the plan and the backfill parameters you specify.

 "Backfilling" is the process of updating existing data to align with your changed models.
 For example, if your model change alters a calculation, then all existing data based on the old calculation method will be inaccurate once the new model is deployed.
 Backfilling entails re-calculating the existing fields whose calculation method has now changed.

 Most business data is temporal - each data fact was collected at a specific moment in time.
 The scale of backfill computations is directly tied to how much historical data is to be re-calculated.

 The SQLMesh plan automatically determines and displays which models and dates require backfill due to your changes.
-Based on this information, you specify the dates for which backfill will occur before you apply the plan.
+Based on this information, you specify the dates for which backfills will occur before you apply the plan.

 ### Deploy
 Development activities for complex data systems should occur in a non-production environment so errors can be detected before being deployed in production business systems.